dac4837/FileServer/README.md

 - new user logic
 - add roles

-- edit user (including view permission and error handling) --only managers can edit
+- edit user (including view permission and error handling) LATEST: finished update other, need to do self and password logic --only managers can edit
 --anyone can update self
 --managers can edit type
+--remove add user
 database
 deploy
 https